fossil-lab/codelab-using-meson/README.md

 ## Abstract:

 Welcome to the Fossil Learning Platform Codelab on using Meson!
-This codelab is designed to guide you through the process of working with the Meson build system while integrating the Fossil Logic Core library (FLL) for educational content.
-By the end, you'll have a better understanding of setting up Meson, creating custom libraries with FLL, and incorporating them into your educational materials.
+This codelab is designed to guide you through the process of working with the Meson build system, focusing on its core features without the use of external libraries like the Fossil Logic Core library (FLL).
+By the end, you'll have a better understanding of setting up Meson, creating custom libraries, and incorporating them into your educational materials.

 ## Codelab Overview: